Recovering from womb cancer surgery

-Some women will be given a supply of daily blood-thinning injections to take home.
-A nurse will show you how to inject yourself.
-If you are not able to inject yourself, they will show a relative or friend how to do this.
+Your nurse may give you daily blood-thinning injections to take home.
+They will show you how to inject yourself.
+If you are not able to inject yourself, they will show a family member or friend how to.
 Or they will arrange for a district nurse to do it for you.

-After a hysterectomy, you may have a vaginal discharge for up to 6 weeks.
-This is usually reddish-brown in colour.
+After a hysterectomy, you may have some vaginal discharge for up to 6 weeks.
+This is usually a reddish-brown colour.
 Contact your doctor straight away if the discharge:

 - becomes bright red

 Your doctor or nurse will advise you to shower daily.
 They will also advise you that for the first 6 weeks after surgery, you should not: